NCAR/HPC-Docs/docs/allocations/index.md

 ## NCAR lab allocations

-NCAR investigators have access to CISL resources through allocations to the NCAR labs and have opportunities to submit requests for larger-scale, project-oriented allocations.
+NSF NCAR investigators have access to CISL resources through allocations to the NSF NCAR labs and have opportunities to submit requests for larger-scale, project-oriented allocations.
 Proposals for larger-scale projects are reviewed twice per year to become NCAR Strategic Capability projects.

-See [NCAR allocations](https://arc.ucar.edu/xras_submit/opportunities) for more details.
+See [NSF NCAR allocations](https://arc.ucar.edu/xras_submit/opportunities) for more details.